Is There Evidence and Proof That Bigfoot Is Real?

 The Bigfoot craze that has lasted over fifty years all started with a bunch of huge footprints found around a construction site in 1958.
 No doubt just about everyone has seen plaster casts of footprints, made from an alleged location where a Sasquatch had passed through.

 Unfortunately, the original prints turned out to be faked, made by a Bigfoot researcher and prankster named Ray Wallace.
 It turns out Wallace may have been more interested in scaring people away from the construction site rather than perpetuating the Sasquatch legend, but the results ended up about the same.
 Thanks to the huge prints the name “Bigfoot” became etched in the public vernacular, and a generation of Sasquatch hunters took to the woods.

-Not all casts are phony.
-Not by a longshot.
-Researchers have casted footprints from locations where it is completely inconceivable that a hoaxer would travel to, or anticipate researchers traveling.
+Researchers have cast footprints from locations where it is nearly inconceivable that a hoaxer would travel, or anticipate researchers traveling.
 These are the prints that are truly interesting, and there have been some compelling evaluations done on Sasquatch footprint casts.

 Both sides have valid arguments and, like any good controversy, neither can understand why the other doesn’t see the truth of the matter.

 But most of us are somewhere in the middle.
 We like to believe Sasquatch is out there, and that there really are mysteries left in this world to discover.

 But we don’t want to be duped either, so we weigh everything with a cautious eye, wary of hoaxes and frauds.
 More than anything else, we want to see evidence that proves, once and for all, whether Bigfoot is real or not.